Accurate inputs → predictable outputs → cleaner bloodwork decisions.

 1) Weekly dose (mg/week)

-- Enter your total weekly dose, not per-injection dose.
+- Enter your total weekly amount.

 2) Concentration (mg/mL)